n0tnull/Adebar-wiki/Configuration.md

     * `reinstall`: same, for updates to apps already installed.
 If you get the error `INSTALL_FAILED_ALREADY_EXISTS` with the `install` dir, move that `.apk` here.
+    * `upload`: stuff to be pushed to the device.
+Setup the same directory structure here as it is on the device; if you e.g. wish to push `example.epub` to `/sdcard/Books/example.epub`, you'll have to place it into `${TRANSFER_DIR}/upload/sdcard/Books/example.epub`.
+If the transfer succeeded, the entire tree (starting with `sdcard`) will be removed; on failure it will remain.

 ### Device specifics
 * `DEVICE_NAME`: A name you can recognize your device by.
 This is used